A selectional auto-encoder approach for document image binarization: Background

 Although these works have shown acceptable performance, this pixel-wise approach has two important drawbacks.
 The first is the high computational cost that requires labeling each pixel of the image, as it involves making as many predictions as pixels of the image.
 This is an important issue since binarization is usually a pre-processing step of a larger workflow, and such computational cost represents a bottleneck for the whole process.
 Secondly, each pixel is classified independently, without taking into account information about the labels assigned to their neighbors.
 That is, contextual information is somehow wasted.

 The pixel-wise approach, however, serves as an inspiration to go on considering learning-driven binarization methods.
 In this work we study a convolutional approach that tries to alleviate the aforementioned drawbacks.
 We propose the use of fully-convolutional auto-encoder models that are trained to learn a patch-wise mapping of the image to its corresponding binarization.
 Note that this does not consist in assigning the same label to all pixels of the input patch, but to perform a fine-grain categorization in which each pixel of the output gets a different activation value depending on whether the pixel must be labeled as background or foreground.

-This approach is thoroughly described in the next section.
+Fully-convolutional models have been previously used for semantic segmentation \cite{ShelhamerLD17}, in which each pixel of an image is assigned a label corresponding to the category to which it belongs.
+Furthermore, auto-encoders have been considered for image denoising \cite{vincent2010stacked}, which is a task of a similar formulation than that of document binarization (color can be considered noise of the input image).
+Therefore, the use of these models seems promising for document image binarization.
+Actually, fully-convolutional auto-encoders have been recently introduced for this purpose \cite{PengCN17}.
+In this work, we thoroughly evaluate the capabilities of these models for the document binarization task, studying several network topologies, using a number of datasets, performing in-depth analyses, and conducting experiments in cross-document scenarios.